Nguyễn Huy An: Life

 As the son of an artist, Nguyễn Huy An grew up expressing himself materially.
 It was after his introduction to installation and performance that his work took on the strong character it has today, where he explores the dark and quiet spaces of his childhood and brings them out into the light.

 He graduated from the Fine Art University in 2008.
 In 2010 Huy An co-founded the performance art collective The Appendix Group (Phu Luc) with artists Vu Duc Toan and Hoang Minh Duc.

 Work

 Paintings

 The pond - which appears in every village in the North of Vietnam, which is consolidated and stagnant - is an important allegory of Northern Vietnamese for their profoundness yet self-contained and isolated at the same time.
 Above and reflecting on the pond is the "water-temple", where Huy An spent most of his childhood playing around and observing villagers' activities, such as worshipping, festival, and community gatherings.
 The pond's stagnancy consolidates into minimalist form, stands still as a Buddha figure.

 Installations

 Hair on the table (2005)

-The tangled hair is the poetic residue of the middle aged and older Vietnamese women, yet at the same time symbolizes their tottery against daily social pressure.
-Huy An collected tangled hair, brushed them straight as my grandmother did, then roll them together again, like the gigantic heavy hair ball.
+For this work, Huy An collected tangled hair, brushed them straight, then roll them together again, like the gigantic heavy hair ball.
+The tangled hair is described as the poetic residue of the middle aged and older Vietnamese women, but at the same time symbolizes their tottery against daily social pressure.